-Standards for on-site affordable units.
-Housing units set aside as affordable housing, as described in § 125-35l(1)(f), shall have a gross floor area comparable to market-rate units and shall be integrated into the development and not grouped together.
+- (2) Standards for on-site affordable units.
+Housing units set aside as affordable housing, as described in §125-35(1)(f), shall have a gross floor area comparable to market-rate units and shall be integrated into the development and not grouped together.
 When viewed from the exterior, the affordable units shall be indistinguishable from the market-rate units in the same development.
 The developer shall provide adequate guarantee, acceptable to the Planning Board, to ensure the continued availability and affordability of the units in perpetuity; such guarantee must include recorded deed restrictions, recorded restrictive covenants relative to equity limitation, or other acceptable forms of guarantees.
-No more than 80% of the building permits for the market-rate units shall be issued within an OSC-PRD until construction has commenced on all the affordable units; no more than 80% of the certificates of occupancy for the market-rate units shall be issued until all of the certificates of occupancy for the affordable units have been issued.
+No more than 80% of the building permits for the market-rate units shall be issued within an OSC-PRD until construction has commenced on all the affordable units; no more than 80% of the certificates of occupancy for the market-rate units shall be issued unit of the certificates of occupancy for the affordable units have been issued. - J. Dimensional requirements.
+The following provisions shall apply: - (1) The Planning Board may waive or reduce the minimum dimensional for frontage and/or yard requirements that would normally be applicable to land within the AR District in order to achieve maximum open space area, as provided below, and may permit more than one single or two-family dwelling be located on a lot in an OSC-PRD, except as provided below. - (2) The parcel proposed for development must have a minimum of 50 feet of frontage on a public way or private way which is open to the public. - (3) Attached units shall contain no more than six units in a single building. - (3) The minimum distance between clusters of multiple unit dwellings, shall be 50 feet. - (4) A minimum width of 100 150 feet of green area shall be established and maintained between any existing dwelling property adjacent to the OSC-PRD and the nearest dwelling unit or units in the OSC, and a minimum of 25 feet from adjacent property lines.
+(Amended 4-2-2005 ATM by Art.34) - (5) The minimum setback from internal roads shall be 25 feet.